K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 This creates two APIs: GET and OPTIONS.
 >![api_platform_dorojuso_09]

-picture.
+picture 2.
 API Registration

 When you press the Add New Resource button, GET and OPTIONS appear at the bottom of the screen so that you can define each parameter.
 Click GET to expand the screen to enter the parameter in GET.
 For currentPage, countPerPage, enter Data type as integer, and for Parameter type, select query.
 For keyword, put Data type as String and Parameter type as a query.
 All Required as true and must be selected.
 >![api_platform_dorojuso_10]

-picture.
+picture 3.
 Insert Parameter

 The reason for registering OPTIONS is in preparation for times when OPTIONS are requested to check the CORS to see if the API is valid in https or other web communication, so OPTIONS are required when registering the API.